8 Best 22LR Pistol Choices in 2024: Fun, Affordable, and Not Just for Plinkers

 • Height 5.4″

 This is a bit of an oddball, admittedly, and is basically a Ruger 10/22 trimmed to pistol size.
-Ruger and rimfires are a natural combination, but the Charger is still admittedly a weird gun.
-It’s found some favoritism, though.
-Mainly because it packs that reliable and beloved Ruger 10/22 action is a compact package.
+Ruger and rimfires naturally go together, but the Charger stands out as a bit quirky.
+Still, it’s earned a spot in my collection for its compact, versatile package featuring the reliable Ruger 10/22 action.

-Beyond hunting and plinking, there isn’t much the Charger can be used for; however, if you want an extremely accurate and easy-handling rimfire 22LR pistol, this is the one to beat.
+For ammo, the Charger prefers Remington Golden Bullets and CCI Mini Mags, delivering tight 1 to 2-inch groups at 25 yards.
+With a suppressor, Remington’s Subsonic rounds are whisper-quiet and spot-on.
+Beyond hunting and plinking, there isn’t much the Charger can do; however, if you want an extremely accurate and easy-handling rimfire 22LR pistol, this is the one to beat.

 If you’d like to learn more about this rimfire pistol, check out our full Ruger 22 Charger Review.